Anthropic

 Anthropic was founded in 2021 by ex-OpenAI VPs and siblings Dario Amodei (CEO) and Daniela Amodei (President).
 Prior to launching Anthropic, Dario Amodei was the VP of Research at OpenAI, while Daniela was the VP of Safety & Policy at OpenAI.

 In 2016, Dario Amodei, along with other coworkers at Google, co-authored “Concrete Problems in AI Safety”, a paper discussing the inherent unpredictability of neural networks.
 The paper introduced the notion of side effects and unsafe exploration of the capabilities of different models.
-Many issues it discussed could be rooted in “mechanistic interpretability”, or the lack of understanding of the inner workings of complex models.
+Many issues discussed could be rooted in “mechanistic interpretability”, or the lack of understanding of the inner workings of complex models.
 The co-authors, many of whom would also join OpenAI alongside Dario years later, sought to communicate the safety risks of rapidly scaling models, and that thought process would eventually become the foundation of Anthropic.

 In 2019, OpenAI announced that it would be restructuring from a nonprofit to a “capped-profit” organization, a move attributed to its heightened ability to deliver returns for investors.
 It received a $1 billion investment from Microsoft later that year to continue its development of benevolent artificial intelligence, as well as to power AI supercomputing services on Microsoft Azure’s cloud platform.
 Oren Etzioni, CEO of the Allen Institute for AI, commented on this shift by saying: